Asymptotics of the ground state energy of heavy molecules and related topics: Asymptotics of the trace

 \begin{theorem} Let $W=W^\TF$, $N\asymp Z$, $W=W^\TF$.
 Then

 \end{theorem}

-\begin{proof} \begin{enumerate}[label=(\roman*), fullwidth] \item Consider $\nu =0$ first.
+\begin{proof} \begin{enumerate}[label=(\roman*), wide, labelindent=0pt] \item Consider $\nu =0$ first.
 Then we just apply $\ell$-admissible partition of unity.
 Sure, $\zeta \ell\le 1$ as $\ell\ge 1$ but we can deal with it \underline{either} by taking $\zeta=\ell^{-1}$ here \underline{or} considering it as a singular zone and applying here variational estimate as well.

-\item Variational estimate works for $\nu<0$ as well; furthermore, zone $\{x:\, W(x)\le (1-\epsilon )\nu, \ell \ge |\nu|^{-\frac{1}{2}}\}$ is classically forbidden.
+\item Variational estimate works for $\nu<0$ as well; furthermore, zone $\{x\colon W(x)\le (1-\epsilon )\nu, \ell \ge |\nu|^{-\frac{1}{2}}\}$ is classically forbidden.